 Our Mission is to provide our professional, educational, construction, fabrication and supply chain members a collective voice dedicated to BIM.
 We provide our members with advocacy, learning opportunities and best practices for BIM in a Canadian context while maintaining connectivity with our international partners.

 Institute for BIM in Canada (IBC)

 The Institute for BIM in Canada (IBC) leads and facilitates the coordinated use of Building Information Modeling (BIM) in the design, construction and management of the Canadian built environment.

 Its founding partner organizations represent specific industry sectors that have a keen interest in seeing BIM implemented in a way, and at a pace, that enables the primary stakeholders to understand their roles and responsibilities and to assess their capacity to participate in this process.
 IBC’s priorities include an awareness program, a practice manual, a bibliography of useful resources, and a full environmental scan/assessment on the use of BIM in Canada and internationally.

-The intent of this Specification is to help explain the LOD framework and standardize its use so that it becomes more useful as a communication tool.
+The intent of the LOD Specification is to help explain the Level of Development (LOD) framework and standardize its use so that it becomes more useful as a communication tool.
 It does not prescribe what Levels of Development are to be reached at what point in a project but leaves the specification of the model progression to the user of this document.
 To accomplish the document’s intent, its primary objectives are:

 • To help teams, including owners, to specify BIM deliverables and to get a clear picture of what will be included in a BIM deliverable